• Get Inspired

 You’d think a new roof quote would include information about the metalwork - what material is being used for gutters, downpipes, and flashing.
 But no. Unless you insist, you’ll get the cheapest possible option.
 Aluminium, or worse.
 Thin, generic, and guaranteed to corrode or buckle within a few years.

-We recommend Rheinzink.
-And proper Spenglerarbeiten.
+I recommend Rheinzink.
+And proper “Spenglerarbeiten”.
 No shortcuts.

 Slate, to its credit, also wins on sustainability.
 It’s a natural material, non-toxic, recyclable, and incredibly long-lived, often 80 to 100 years or more.
 Compare that to synthetic options or fibre cement with 15–30 year lifespans and it’s clear: slate isn’t just beautiful, it’s ecological common sense.

-So we did our research.
-We wandered the neighbourhood.
-We photographed good roofs.
-We found examples we liked and referenced them in every conversation.
+So I did the research.
+I wandered the neighbourhood.
+I photographed good roofs.
+I found examples I liked and referenced them in every conversation.
 If the roofer looked surprised, that was a good sign.
-It meant we were on the right track.
+It meant I was on the right track.

 Supervise.
 Supervise.
 Supervise.